openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 }

 type OverlayNetworkSpec struct {
-    // Subnet is a RFC 4632/4291-style string that represents an IP address and prefix length in CIDR notation Subnet                     string               `json:"subnet"`
+    // Subnet is a RFC 4632/4291-style array of strings that represents an IP
+    // address and prefix length in CIDR notation for each IP family.
+    Subnet                     []string             `json:"subnet"`
     ExternalConnectivityConfig ExternalConnectivity `json:"externalConnectivityConfig,omitempty"`
     MTU                        uint16               `json:"mtu,omitempty"`
 }